refbook Availability overview

 • Custom Availability

-'Custom Availability' is individual items you need to add to your calendar.
-These are typically very specific days/times/other restrictions that you wish to provide (eg: working, injury, studying, holidays, proximity restrictions).
-Any entries can be ...
+'Custom Availability' is used for any individual restrictions or amendments you require in your personal calendar.
+These are typically very specific days/times/other restrictions that you wish to provide (eg: working, injury, studying, holidays, ...

 • Default availability